An overview of block Gram-Schmidt methods and their stability properties: Conclusions and outlook

 The take-home lesson of stability studies is always the same, but often forgotten: be careful, because the finite precision universe can behave in exceptionally undesirable ways, especially if you have only analyzed your method in exact arithmetic.
 At the same time, when an algorithm works well ``most of the time," there are probably good reasons, and we should be realistic about the statistical likelihood that something catastrophic may occur, especially if the algorithm is providing massive benefit in other ways.

-Sometimes, however, stability is a stringent requirement for a software pipeline.
+Sometimes, however, stability may be a stringent requirement for a software pipeline.
 This is especially true if eigenvalue estimates are needed anywhere \cite{Stewart2001}.
-Lately, Krylov subspace methods (KSMs), and particularly block KSMs, form an important component in matrix function approximations, which often use eigenvalue estimations to accelerate convergence \cite{EiermannErnstGuettel2011, FrommerGuettelSchweitzer2014a, FrommerGuettelSchweitzer2014b, FrommerLundSzyld2020, Guettel2013}.
+Lately, Krylov subspace methods, and particularly block Krylov subspace methods, form an important component in matrix function approximations, which often use eigenvalue estimations to accelerate convergence \cite{EiermannErnstGuettel2011, FrommerGuettelSchweitzer2014a, FrommerGuettelSchweitzer2014b, FrommerLundSzyld2020, Guettel2013}.
 Other applications where reliable eigenvalue estimates are needed include Krylov subspace recycling and spectral deflation \cite{ParksDeSturlerMackey2006, ParksSoodhalterSzyld2017}.

-This work constitutes a crucial first step towards a fuller understanding of the stability properties of block KSMs.
-The natural next step is an examination of the least-squares problem for block upper Hessenberg matrices.
-Work by Gutknecht and Schmelzer \cite{GutknechtSchmelzer2008} may prove relevant, as well as the low-rank update formulation devised in \cite{FrommerLundSzyld2020} for matrix functions.